APT Repositories

 Taking a Snapshot of Repository Metadata

-A snapshot in terms of the Apt repository is a named static copy of metadata of the repository.
+A snapshot in terms of the APT repository is a named static copy of the metadata of the repository.
 Changes in the repository will not cause any changes in the snapshot.
 A snapshot does NOT contain any binary files.
-So be ready if the content of the repository changed the snapshot can include some invalid metadata.
+So be ready if the content of the repository changes the snapshot can include some invalid metadata.

 Available snapshots can be viewed in UI Browse in the/snapshots folder.
 Files of a particular snapshot are available in /snapshots/<snapshot Id> folder.